13:39 PM, 27th January 2021, About A year ago 4

 Despite evidence that it is HMRC themselves that are falling behind the Chief Executive, Jim Harra, said: “We recognise the immense pressure that many people are facing in these unprecedented times, and it has become increasingly clear that some people will not be able to file their return by 31st January.

-“Not charging late filing penalties for late online tax returns submitted in February will give them the breathing space they need to complete and file their returns.”Show Form To Book A Tax Planning Consultation
+“Not charging late filing penalties for late online tax returns submitted in February will give them the breathing space they need to complete and file their returns.”Show Book a Tax Planning Consultation